 A modest boutique hotel in both ambition and price this mid-priced destination has smart rooms with bold colors and plenty of style and local character.
 Both the rooms and the hotel are small, which isn't unusual for Hong Kong, but do expect to feel cramped.
 The dealmaker or breaker here is the location.
 Right on the doorstep of Hong Kong's party district of Lan Kwai Fong, this is the perfect spot if you like to hit the pubs and clubs with your bed just a stumble away.
 If a late night margarita isn’t your thing then the LKF is worth avoiding; the crowd nearby is raucous, and in some rooms, the sound means you'll be enjoying the party like it or not.

 Address: 38 Wyndham Street, Lan Kwai Fong, Central

 03 of 05

-This local brand has taken the city by storm in recent years, ticking off all the major tourist hotspots with outposts in Central, Tsim Sha Tsui and shopping haven Causeway Bay.
-Each of the hotels has its own angle but there is a streak of playfulness in the design with bright paint splashed across the ceilings and patterned couches slung in the corners.
+This local brand has taken the city by storm in recent years, ticking off all the major tourist hotspots with outposts in Central, Tsim Sha Tsui, and shopping haven Causeway Bay.
+Each of the hotels has its angle, but there is a streak of playfulness in the design with bright paint splashed across the ceilings and patterned couches slung in the corners.
 Rooms are small but then so are prices and given the central locations some of the deals can be attractive – especially for the prime locations.

 Address: various locations